 Amy is an undergraduate at Harvard University studying computer science.
 In high school, Amy conducted computer vision research at the Stanford Artificial Intelligence Laboratory (SAIL).
 For her work, Amy was awarded the Davidson Fellowship (top 4 nationally; $50,000 scholarship), was a Regeneron Science Talent Search (STS) Scholar, and was a Semifinalist in the Siemens Competition in Math, Science, and Technology.
 Amy presented her research in the IEEE Winter Conference on Applications of Computer Vision (WACV) and won Best Paper in the Machine Learning for Health Workshop in the Conference on Neural Information Processing Systems (NeurIPS).
 She attended the International Science and Engineering Fair (ISEF), where she received the First Geno Award and the Second Award in the Robotics and Intelligent Machines category.
 Amy has also worked as a software engineer at Expedia and Facebook.

-Lectures for Conducting Data Science Research and Programming for Data Science Research are each one-hour in length and will take place daily from Monday through Friday.
+Lectures for Conducting Data Science Research and Programming for Data Science Research take place daily from Monday through Friday.
+During lectures, students will be expected to participate in code-alongs to practice their programming skills.

-Students will be assigned weekly homework assignments that are a combination of programming assignments and research deliverables.
-Programming deliverables will give students hands-on experience practicing programming with datasets.
-Research deliverables will guide students through the process of conducting background research, formulating a research proposal, and developing their scientific presentation and communication skills.
+Students are assigned weekly homework assignments that are a combination of programming assignments and research deliverables.
+Programming deliverables provide students hands-on experience practicing programming with datasets.
+Research deliverables guide students through the process of conducting background research, formulating a research proposal, and developing their scientific writing and presentation skills.

-Teaching staff and research mentors will host office hours throughout the week.
-Students can attend office hours to get help on any questions they may have.
+Teaching staff and research mentors host office hours throughout the week at two time slots on Monday through Friday.
+Students can attend office hours to ask questions they have about the course material, receive help on homework assignments and debugging code, and receive assistance with any other questions they may have.

-In addition to office hours, students can reach out to course instructors and teaching assistants through a 24/7 virtual discussion board where they can ask questions about lectures and homework assignments, receive feedback, and receive assistance debugging code.
+In addition to office hours, students can reach out to course instructors and teaching assistants through a 24/7 virtual discussion board to ask questions about lectures and homework assignments, obtain feedback on work, and receive help debugging code.

 Post-SSI Research Tutorials

-For two weeks after the end of the program, students have access to post-program research tutorials to help them get started with conducting research in a variety of fields.
-During this two-week period, students can work on research tutorials in a self-paced manner, and staff will remain active on the virtual discussion board to help students who have any questions.
+For two weeks after the end of the program, students will have access to post-program research tutorials to help them get started with conducting research in a variety of fields.
+During this two-week period, students can work on research tutorials in a self-paced manner, and staff will remain active on the virtual discussion board to help students who have any questions along the way.